dhruv14385/kubernetes-notes/README.md

 kubectl get pods

 To check status of replica controller
 kubectl get rc

+To check status of replica set
+kubectl get rs

+To check status of deployment
+kubectl get deployment

 To check more details of pods like IP address of pod and node
 kubectl get pods -o wide

-To check more details
-kubectl describe pod tespod(name of pod)
-kubectl describe rc name_of_replica

 To check logs for pod with one container
 kubectl logs -f testpod(name of pod)